salaheldinsoliman/solang/docs/optimizer.rst

     }

-Here, we have a for loop that will be run for 21 times. why do we calculate array length for 21 times (for the loop bound) + 21 times (for the a[20 expression]).
+Here, we have a for loop that will be run for 21 times.
+What will be needed here is to calcualte the array length for 21(for the loop boundary)+21(for a[20] expression) times, Instead, we introudce a temporary variable to hold the array length. this variable will be incremented after the push in line 2 to hold the value 21.
-Instead, we use a temp variable
+Therefore, array and loop boundary checks will be comparisons between number literals which are a lot cheaper than calculating array length each time.